Webinar Popup Cancel button

 The net quantity of content declarations must appear within the bottom 30% of the label if the product is displayed in an external container and the IP of the inner container.

-Note: If the area of the PDP is less than 5 sq.in, you needn’t display the net quantity content on the inner container.
+Note: If the area of the PDP is less than 5 sq. in, you needn’t display the net quantity content on the inner container.

-4. Cosmetic warning statements
+4. Cosmetic warning labels

-Labels must include warning statements wherever appropriate to inform consumers of potential health hazards arising from the use of the product.
+Cosmetic labels must include warning statements wherever appropriate to inform consumers of potential health hazards arising from the use of the product.

 The type of warning statements vary according to the type of cosmetic products, and we’ve included a list of them below: